 The above will print the content.

-From the above code snippets, we see that we need to first import request library, and then we create a URL and we will print the URL, and headers also will be defined and printed.
+From the above code snippets, we need to first import the request library, and then we create a URL, and we will print the URL, and headers will also be defined and printed.
 Then we saw that request.get() method is called by passing the URL and headers obtained above to this method.
 This method returns a response object (resp).
-In the above code snippets we can see that using this response object we will be printing the content of the request.get() method which will allow us to access and print the status_code and entire content is printed and we can also see the list of attributes of this response object that are available.
+In the above code snippets, we can see that we will be printing the content of the request using this response object.get() method which will allow us to access and print the status_code and entire content is printed, and we can also see the list of attributes of this response object that are available.
 Similarly, we also can use different request methods like requests.put(), request.post(), request.delete(), etc.

 - Call.request.get(URL) this is used to send a GET request to the URL.

 - Call.request.post(URL, data= dict) in this dict contains a dictionary of keys and also has values to send to a POST request.

 - Call.request.put(URL, data =dict) this also works similarly to POST request; this will also send URL and values to a PUT request.

 - Call.requset.delete(URL, data =dict); this also has the same parameters as the above two request methods, and this request also sends the URL and values to the DELETE request method.

 In Python, we use PycURL as a CURL tool and are used for testing REST APIs.
 As this PycURL supports a different variety of protocols like FILE, FTPS, HTTPS, IMAP, SMB, SCP, etc. The installation of PycURL is very simple for any of the operating systems.
 So below is the sampling process for installing the PycURL.

 $ easy_install pycurl